AlexTeplovCPA/cpa-skills/README.md

 This repository is practitioner-facing.
 It is separate from the client-facing repositories:

-- [**it-contractors-skills**](https://github.com/alexteplovcpa/it-contractors-skills) — preparation workflows for Canadian IT contractors and consultants
+- [**it-contractors-skills**](https://github.com/alexteplovcpa/it-contractors-skills) — preparation workflows for Canadian IT contractors
 - [**ecommerce-skills**](https://github.com/alexteplovcpa/ecommerce-skills) — accounting workflows for Canadian e-commerce sellers

 ## Why This Repository Exists